PrefectHQ/prefect/docs/collections/usage.md

 pip install prefect-aws
 ```

-## Registering Blocks within Collections
+## Registering Blocks from a Collection

-Then, register to view the blocks on Prefect Cloud:
+Once the Prefect Collection is installed, [register the blocks](concepts/blocks/#registering-blocks-for-use-in-the-prefect-ui) within the collection to view them in the Prefect Cloud UI:

+As an example, to register the block in `prefect-aws`:

 ```bash
 prefect block register -m prefect_aws.credentials prefect block register -m prefect_aws.ecs
 ```

-## Running Tasks within Collections
+## Using Tasks and Flows from a Collection

-The AWS tasks and flows in that collection can then be imported and called within your flow:
+Collections also contain pre-built tasks and flows that can be imported and called within your code.

+As an example, to read a secret for AWS Secrets Manager with the `read_secret` task:

 ```python
 from prefect import flow